T-Python-Feb-25/UNIT-PROJECT-1/README.md

 - Organize Your Code into modules & (or packages)
 - Use git & Github to track changes in your code.

-## Project : Virtual Assistant for Admin and Web Developer
+## Project : Virtual Assistant

-#### Overview : A command-line interface (CLI) virtual assistant designed to cater to two distinct user types: Admin (for personal use) and Web Developer (for technical use).
-The assistant can help admins with daily tasks and assist web developers with technical tasks, making it a versatile tool for different needs.
+#### Overview : A command-line interface (CLI) virtual assistant designed to help users with managing their schedule, setting up reminders, and organizing personal events.
+This assistant can help you track important tasks, manage personal events like meetings, and set reminders.

 ### Features & User Stories

-#### As an Admin I should be able to do the following:
+### As an Admin I should be able to do the following:

+- Register: Create an account with a username and password.

+- Login: Log in using my username and password.

+- Reset my account password: Reset my password in case I forget it.

-- Set reminders and tasks for personal management.
+- Set reminders for my tasks or important dates.

+- Display all active reminders.

-- Event Management: Track personal events such as birthdays, anniversaries, or meetings.
+- Manage personal events such as meetings.

-### As a Web Developer I should be able to do the following:

-Check the server status and health of my website.
-Fetch logs for debugging and monitoring.
-View and run code snippets.
-Automate deployment tasks for web applications.
-Check the status of virtual environments or Docker containers.
-Interact with version control (e.g., Git) for commits, push, pull, and branch management.
-View API documentation and code references.
-Automate documenting functions ...
+- Add, update, and delete events.

+- View my events in a calendar format

 #### Usage :

 For Admin:

 Register/Login: Enter your username and password to access the assistant.

-For Web Developer:
+Reset Password: If you forget your password, you can reset it at any time.

+Reminder Management:

+Set reminders for tasks or dates.
+View or check all active reminders.
+Display all reminders.

+Event Management:

+Add, update, and view your events.
+Delete events from your calendar.
+View your events in a calendar format.

+### Example Commands:

-Register/Login: Enter your username and password to access the assistant.
+Register: Follow the prompt to register your username and password.
-Check Server Status: Type server status to check if your server is up and running.
-View Logs: Type logs to view the latest server/application logs.
-Run Tests: Type test run [test_name] to execute a predefined test.
-Deploy Project: Type deploy project to deploy your latest project version.
-Git Commands: Type git commit [message] to commit your changes, or git push to push changes to the repository.
+Login: After registration, log in to access features.
+Set Reminder: Type set reminder followed by your reminder text and time.
+Add Event: Type add event followed by the event details and date.

 ### For your project.
 Edit this README.md file to include your own project name, overview, user stories, and usage.